 Minimum Opening Amount | ₹20 |

-Minimum Balance Without Cheque Facility | ₹50 |
+Minimum Balance | ₹50 without cheque facility, ₹500 with cheque facility |

-Account Operation | Single or joint accounts (up to 3 adults) |
+Account Type | Single or joint accounts (up to 3 adults) |

-Nomination | Available at the time of account opening or later |
+Nomination | Available at the time of opening or later |

-Transferability | Accounts can be transferred from one post office to another |
+Transferability | Accounts can be transferred between post offices across India |

-Minor Accounts | Minors aged 10 years and above can open and operate the account |
+Minor Accounts | Available for minors aged 10 years or above |

-ATM/Debit Card Facility | Available for accounts maintaining the minimum balance required at the time of issue |
+ATM/Debit Card Facility | Available for accounts maintaining the required minimum balance |

-Silent Accounts | Accounts with no transactions for 3 years become inactive; reactivation costs ₹20/year |
+Silent Accounts | Accounts become inactive if no transactions are made for 3 years (reactivation fee: ₹20/year) |

 Post Office Savings Account Tax Benefit

-Post Office Savings Account Online Payment Facility
+Post Office Savings Account Online Services

 Minimum and Maximum Deposit Limits